Dillpickl12/APP-Manager/README.md

 **NEW**
 *You can now check for updates and it will automaticly update your APP-Manager*

+**You can add custom configuration or data files to the paths listed in .gitignore, and those files won't affect Git operations.**

 Before you begin, ensure the following: